nestybox/sysbox/docs/user-guide/install-package.md

 ```

 Notice that it is up to the user to decide which specific `bip` or
-`default-address-pools` values/ranges are pre-configured, and the same applies
-to the `userns-remap` entry.
-The Sysbox installer will not restart Docker as
+`default-address-pools` values/ranges are pre-configured.
+The Sysbox installer
-long as there's one instance of these must-have attributes in Docker's
+will not restart Docker as long as there's one instance of these "must-have"
-`/etc/docker/daemon.json` configuration file.
+attributes in Docker's `/etc/docker/daemon.json` configuration file.

 ### Avoiding the Docker Snap Package